 For horses that have liver issues or those at risk of developing liver problems, silymarin might promote normal repair processes to enhance overall liver function.

-Glutathione works alongside the antioxidant enzyme glutathione peroxidase, which combats reactive oxygen species (ROS) to prevent oxidative stress.
+Glutathione forms part of the antioxidant enzyme glutathione peroxidase, which combats reactive oxygen species (ROS) to prevent oxidative stress.